aurel-alb/aurel-alb/README.md

 - 👋 Hi, I’m @aurel-alb
-- 👀 I’m interested in programing
+- 👀 I’m a junior frontend developer
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently in search for a job
-- 💞️ I’m looking to collaborate on Anything, basicaly.
+- 💞️ I’m looking to collaborate and work toghether!
-- 📫 How to reach me alb.aurel99@yahoo.com
+- 📫 How to reach me: email: alb.aurel99@yahoo.com, Linkedin: https://www.linkedin.com/in/aurel-stefan-alb-a67081232/, phone:+40 0759196452

 <!---
 aurel-alb/aurel-alb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.